 watching live webinars

-participating in scheduled training programs
+participating in the scheduled training program

 4) Hardware costs

-This cost can come in two forms:
+Hardware costs usually come in two forms:

-setting up a decent wireless network (might not be necessary if your facility has good enough coverage so people can use data plans)
+Setting up a decent wireless network (might not be necessary if your facility has good enough coverage so people can use data plans)

-(Limble) CMMS ROI calculator
+Calculate your CMMS ROI using the Limble calculator

 We know that writing all the numbers down and doing the calculations can be a drag.
 To speed things up, we created an interactive online calculator you can see below.